TVP - FAQ

 - Our company has many ideas but not enough funding to implement.
 Is there any chance that all of our projects will be approved by ITC in one go?

-Subject to the cumulative funding ceiling of $200,000, up to three projects from an enterprise may be approved.
-To ensure proper focus on project implementation, an enterprise is not allowed to undertake more than one TVP project at the same time in parallel.
-A new application may only be submitted by an enterprise after completion of an earlier approved project and submission of the final project report.
+Subject to the cumulative funding ceiling of $400,000, up to four projects from an entity may be approved.
+To ensure proper focus on project implementation, an applicant is not allowed to undertake more than one TVP project at the same time in parallel.
+A new application may only be submitted by an applicant after completion of an earlier approved project and submission of the final project report.

 - If our company missed the chance for application at this stage, when can we apply for TVP funding again?

-- Will members of a trade association or an enterprise be counted when determining its number of employees?
+- Will members of a trade association or an entity be counted when determining its number of employees?

-According to Annex A of the Guidance Notes for Applications of the TVP, "number of persons employed" shall include proprietors/partners/shareholders actively engaged in the work of business, and all salaried employees of the applicant enterprise at the time of submitting the application.
-Those employees, including both full-time and part-time salaried personnel, no matter permanent or temporary, must be directly paid by the applicant enterprise.
-In general, only the staff but not members of a trade association or an enterprise would be counted when determining its number of employees.
+According to Annex A of the Guidance Notes for Applications of the TVP, "number of persons employed" shall include proprietors/partners/shareholders actively engaged in the work of business, and all salaried employees of the applicant at the time of submitting the application.
+Those employees, including both full-time and part-time salaried personnel, no matter permanent or temporary, must be directly paid by the applicant.
+In general, only the staff but not members of a trade association or an entity would be counted when determining its number of employees.

 - What kinds of project will be funded by TVP?

-TVP supports projects in the form of technological services and solutions which could improve productivity, or upgrade or transform the business processes of the applicant enterprise.
+TVP supports projects in the form of technological services and solutions which could improve productivity, or upgrade or transform the business processes of the applicant.
 A list of typical technological services and/or solutions covered by TVP is at Annex B of the Guidance Notes for Applications.
-Applicant enterprises are welcome to propose other technological services and solutions which could achieve the objectives of TVP.
+Applicants are welcome to propose other technological services and solutions which could achieve the objectives of TVP.
 We shall consider the merits of such applications on a case-by-case basis.
 For funding support under the TVP, prior approval must be obtained before project commencement.
-The project deliverables should be used in a way that would have direct impact on the applicant enterprise’s business operation in Hong Kong.
+The project deliverables should be used in a way that would have direct impact on the applicant's business operation in Hong Kong.